Groups & Befriending Service

-We offer a number of different groups with different aims.
-All of our groups aim to reduce social isolation.
-Some are more relaxed and social whilst others are therapeutic.
+We offer a number of different types of groups with different aims: Wellbeing, Activity and Therapeutic.
+All of our groups aim to reduce social isolation, some are more relaxed and social whilst others are more structured.

 To sit in a room of other survivors and realise that they are feeling similar things to you, makes you realise that you are not crazy.
 In that room, I felt normal for the first time in a long time.

 Groups are offered to survivors who identify as a woman, all young people 12-18, families of survivors, individual family members and friends of survivors.

 - Young People.
 We offer support groups to young survivors (male and female) between the ages of 12-24.
 The people attending the groups are around the same age, for example a 12-year-old survivor would not be in a group with a 21-year-old survivor.